plusjade/jekyll-bootstrap/_posts/2011-12-29-jekyll-introduction.md

 As a programmer - this is very frustrating.

-But rather than look a gift horse in the mouth we are going to suck it up and view it as an opportunity to work around limitations and adopt client side solutions when possible.
+But rather than look a gift horse in the mouth we are going to suck it up and view it as an opportunity to work around limitations and adopt client-side solutions when possible.

 **Aside**
 My personal stance is to not invest time trying to hack liquid.
 It's really unnecessary